 Can you imagine a business lasting 3 generations?
 Perhaps you’ve heard the adage: shirtsleeves to shirtsleeves in 3 generations.
-In America, it’s an astonishing failure rate in generation 2—70% and in generation 3 a whopping 85% failure rate.
+In America, it’s an astonishing failure rate in generation 2—70% and in generation 3 a whopping over-85% failure rate.

 So is it hard to imagine 40 generations?

 William O’Hara wrote Centuries of Success, a book chronicling family business with literally generations of success, including the following:

 Kongo Gumi, founded 578, Osaka, Japan–this construction company builds and repairs religious temples.

 Hoshi Ryokan, found 718, Komatsu, Japan—this family runs a hotel in Komatsu which houses 450 people in 100 rooms.